alexelash/personal-website/_projects/administrate.md

   - type: 'default'
     layout: 'text-only'
     desc: |
       We announced these changes to the company, and I got to work on a roll-out plan across our various brand touchpoints.
 Detailed guidelines and instructions played a pivotal role in ensuring consistency and adoption.
-I worked with the Administrate team to help prioritize key needs, and got to work updating email signatures, social media templates, advertisements, swag, trade show booth assets, and much more.
+I worked with the Administrate team to help prioritize key needs, and updated email signatures, social media templates, advertisements, swag, trade show booth assets, and much more.
 ---